Strindberg in his study/office. Photo by Axel Malmström - Digitala stadsmuseet. (CC BY-SA 4.0)

 📖 Inside the Mind of a Literary Rebel

-Located in the Blue Tower where August Strindberg spent his final years, the Strindberg Museum offers an intimate portrait of Sweden’s most provocative playwright and author.
-Preserved as it was in the early 1900s, his apartment reveals the personal life behind the public storm — from handwritten manuscripts to the desk where he penned his final works.
-It’s a rare chance to step into the world of a literary giant whose fierce intellect still stirs debate and admiration.
+Preserved as it was in the early 1900s, Strindberg’s apartment reveals the man behind the legend.
+Visitors can see handwritten manuscripts, personal belongings, and the very desk where he composed his final works.
+It’s a rare chance to step into the private world of a writer whose fierce intellect and fearless voice still inspire debate today.

 Who was August Strindberg?